lel4866/ReadFredTreasuryRates.py/README.md

 **sp500_dividend_yield(date: datetime) -> float**

-Returns an annualized dividen yield for the S&P500 for the requested date
+Returns an annualized dividend yield for the S&P500 for the requested date

 # Programming comments:
 This is written using Python 3.9 and Pycharm 2021.2.1